Delightful Macaroni Salad with Hard-Boiled Eggs

 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-Macaroni Salad with Egg
+Delightful Macaroni Salad with Hard-Boiled Eggs

-• Author: Jasmine
+• Author: Elizabeth

-• Total Time: 2 hours 20 minutes
+• Total Time: 1 hour 20 minutes

 Ingredients